 Meanwhile, the African Continental Free Trade Area (AfCFTA) will usher into a new era which presents its own opportunities for Turkey and Africa.
 AfCFTA is expected to boost intra-African trade and investments significantly, thereby serving as a catalyst for economic growth and development as well as industrialization.
 The favorable continental trade and investment environment the AfCFTA is expected to create, has the potential to help ever strengthen Turkey-Africa partnership.

-Industrialization and investments in infrastructure are critical to accelerate economic recovery, create jobs, reduce poverty, and stimulate productive investment as well as to achieve Sustainable Development Goals (SDGs).
-In this respect, Africa and Turkey could benefit from guidelines in safety, efficiency and productivity in sectors such as infrastructure, energy, manufacturing, agriculture, transports and logistics.
+Africa and Turkey could well benefit from mutual exchange of expertise in efficiency and productivity in sectors such as infrastructure, energy, Technology, manufacturing, agriculture, transports and logistics.

 While establishing direct trade links between Turkey and Africa would benefit from improved partnerships, it is also vital for achieving the potential in these sectors.
 Logistics should come into play to maintain functioning and effective trade.
 In this regard, challenges stemming from transportation costs and inadequacy of infrastructure need particular attention.
 Turkey and Africa therefore clearly need to further bolster their connectivity.
 Better connectivity between Turkey and Africa through logistics will translate into increased investments and increased value-chain integration that will facilitate the spread of technology.

 The importance of agriculture in food and nutrition security, poverty reduction and overall economic growth is also critical, while transforming Africa’s agriculture into a modern and dynamic sector faces major challenges.
 These include limited investments, technologies, knowledge and infrastructure to link input and output markets across the continent.